Terradue/doc-tep-geohazards/source/tutorials/gpod-sbas-insar.rst

 Fill the parameter values
 ===================

-Leave the *Bounding Box* unchanged.
-By the way, this field is needed when the subsequent *Cut data over selected AoI* flag is set to “true”.
+Leave the *Bounding Box* untouched (Area of Interest empty).

+.. note:: This field is needed when the subsequent Cut data over selected AoI flag is set to “true”.

 * As *Lat*, type: